hybridcattt/hybridcattt.com/_posts/2021-07-13-start-testing-pragmatic-guide.md

 ## Wrapping up

-Stepping onto unknown territory can be overwhelming.
+Stepping into unknown territory can be overwhelming.
 There's enough to learn about automated testing as it is: from different assert APIs to improving app architecture to configuring CI systems.

 This article covered setting up testing infrastructure, picking what to test, figuring out if TDD is for you, understanding the difference between different kinds of tests, and approaching seemingly untestable code.
 Missing a good resource on a topic?
 Ask me on Twitter!